juandguerrero/AdventureWorks-Sales-Analytics-Platform/README.md

 ### Business Implication

-Instead of using the same strategy for every customer, Adventure Works can develop segment-specific actions:
+Adventure Works can use different strategies for each segment:

 **Champions →** loyalty and VIP programs
 **Loyal Customers →** cross-selling and retention